George Floyd protests in Illinois: Deerfield

 On June 3, a peaceful protest was held for over two hours in the evening at the corner of Deerfield and Waukegan roads.
 It was organized by a group of high school students.

 Downers Grove

 Authorities were responding to reports of looting at a Best Buy location on the 1400 block of Butterfield Road.
 Village officials encouraged residents to remain in their homes and for establishments to close immediately.

 Elgin

 On June 5, a crowd of protesters marched from Kiwanis Park to city hall to support Black Lives Matter.
 The event was peaceful, and an Elgin police officer performed a break dance for protesters.

+Evanston

+Over a thousand gathered for a protest on May 31.

 Evergreen Park

 On June 3, hundreds gathered for a peaceful protest at Klein (Circle) Park in the afternoon.
 The protest was organized by a group of local high school students.

 Glenview

 On June 4, there was a small protest near the intersection of East Lake and Shermer Road in the afternoon.

 On June 10, there was another small protest on Glenview Road near the Metra station downtown.